 - Limited materials.
 With SVG cut files, you can use paper, vinyl, wood, fabric, iron-on, leather and more.
 However, Print Then Cut with a Cricut is used with cardstock, paper, waterslide, sticker paper or printable vinyl.

-What is an SVG Cut File?
+What is the difference between a print then cut and SVG Cut File?

 An SVG cut file is a graphic format that stands for scalable vector graphics.
 In the world of Cricut, they are vital to crafters who wish to build a project from layers of materials in various colors, such as vinyl, fabric, paper, wood, etc.

-When I load an SVG cut file of my fox animal mask above the file is in layers, meaning to create this mask I will choose paper, vinyl or maybe felt to cut each colored layer out and assemble it.
+When I load an SVG cut file of my fox animal mask above, the file is in layers, meaning to create this mask, I will choose paper, vinyl, or maybe felt to cut each colored layer out and assemble it.
 Here is what a layered SVG versus a Print Then Cut looks like in Design Space.

-And again here is the SVG to the left with the layers UNGROUPED.
+And again, here is the SVG to the left with the layers UNGROUPED.
 Flattened Print Then Cut images can not be ungrouped.

 How do I Turn an SVG into a Print Then Cut?